sbertrang/redis-distlock/README.md

 - logger

-    An optional subroutine that will be called with errors as it's parameter, should and when they occur.
+    Optional subroutine that will be called with errors as parameter, should any occur.
-    By default, errors are currently just warns.
+    By default, errors are currently just warnings.
+To disable pass `undef`.

 - auto\_release